jaypunekar/jaypunekar.github.io/_posts/2024-09-04-creating-image-classification-model.md

     wild_cats ,  tensor([0.4883, 0.5117])

 As you can see, this model will attempt to classify any given image into "wild" or "house" cats.
 It’s important to note that this behavior is not a bug but rather a limitation of how this type of model is designed.
-We won't be addressing this issue in this blog, but you can read the fastai [docs](https://docs.fast.ai/) for more information and potential workarounds.
+We won't be addressing this issue in this blog, but you can read the Fastai [docs](https://docs.fast.ai/) for more information and potential workarounds.

 ## Exporting the model